-This site has been designed and constructed to the W3C’s WAI accessibility A compliant.
+This site has been designed and constructed to comply as far as possible with W3C’s WAI accessibility A, AA and AAA guidelines.
 This means that the site can be navigated using the tab button and by pre-defined access keys.
+We also focused on colour contrast, ALT tags, font sizes, accessible text and text-alternatives for audio and video content.
+We have adjusted and customised third-party plugins to bring them in line where possible.

 The site can also be read through screen readers such as: